SuperBench: A Super-Resolution Benchmark Dataset for Scientific Machine Learning: Experiments and Analysis

-\textbf{Physics preservation.} \ Achieving satisfactory pixel-level accuracy does not ensure the preservation of underlying physical properties.
-As shown in Figure~\ref{fig:results}(d), we evaluate a metric that measures the continuity property in fluid flows.
-It is noteworthy that the physics loss of SwinIR is worse than that of EDSR, although SwinIR achieves the best RFNE accuracy.
-Furthermore, SRCNN and subpixelCNN present inferior performance of physics preservation, compared to bicubic interpolation.
+\paragraph{Physics preservation.} We evaluate the baseline performance of the physics error and energy spectrum on fluid flow data.
+A metric that measures the continuity property in fluid flows is considered, as shown in Figure~\ref{fig:results_physics_acc}(a).
+SwinIR performs the best among all baseline models on physics errors, corresponding to the results from pixel-level accuracy.
+We observe that SRGAN exhibits higher physics errors during evaluation.
+This is probably due to the inherent randomness of generative models, which can introduce non-physical high-frequency artifacts.
+Similar findings regarding relatively large physics errors in generative models have been noted in a recent study~\citep{shu2023physics}.
+Additionally, achieving satisfactory pixel-level accuracy does not ensure the preservation of underlying physical properties.
+The physics loss of several deep learning-based models, such as FNO and WDSR ($\times 16$), is worse than that of the standard Bicubic interpolation, although they achieve better RFNE accuracies.
 Therefore, although previous SR methods have demonstrated notable achievements in terms of pixel-level difference and human-level perception, there is a need for scientific SR methods that respect the underlying physical laws of problems of interest.
-This is particularly important in light of recent results highlighting methodological challenges in delivering on the promise of SciML~\cite{krishnapriyan2021characterizing,EdwCACM22,continuous22_TR}.
+This is particularly important in light of recent results highlighting methodological challenges in delivering on the promise of SciML~\citep{krishnapriyan2021characterizing,EdwCACM22,continuous22_TR}.

+We implement a physics-constrained SwinIR model with a physics regularizer of the continuity loss.
+The corresponding weighting coefficient $\lambda_p$ is set as $0.001$.
+We show a comparative study of the physics-constrained SwinIR model and other representative baseline models in terms of the energy spectrum.
+Figure~\ref{fig:results_physics_acc}(c) demonstrates a better alignment of physics-constrained SwinIR with the ground truth compared with that of the SwinIR model, which outperforms the rest of the baseline models.
+It validates the effectiveness of incorporating physics loss into deep learning models with a better alignment with the ground truth.

-\textbf{Multi-scale details.} \ Comparative snapshots of baseline models against the ground truth HR weather data are depicted in Figure~\ref{fig:comp_era5}.
+\paragraph{Multi-scale details.} Comparative snapshots of baseline models against the ground truth HR weather data are depicted in Figure~\ref{fig:comp_era5}.
 The zoomed-in figures demonstrate the limitation of the current SR methods for recovering fine-scale details.
-In addition, we present the SSIM results for the weather data in Figure~\ref{fig:results}(e), where the SwinIR holds the best performance (0.90) for the $\times8$ track in scenario (i).
+In addition, we present the SSIM results for the weather data in Figure~\ref{fig:results_physics_acc}(b), where the SwinIR holds the best performance (0.90) for the $\times8$ track in scenario (i).
+Moreover, Figure~\ref{fig:results_physics_acc}(d) shows the ACC performance of baseline models along the time, where SwinIR performs the best.
 However, there remains ample space for improvement in learning multi-scale features, indicating potential avenues for further advancements in SR algorithms.